Antisemitism in Australia: 1980s–1990s

-2000s–2020s
+2000s to October 2023

+During the war on terror (2000s and 2010s)

 After the 2001 terrorist attacks in the United States, the Australian Jewish community became a prime target of Al-Qaeda terror cells.
-Prior to this, terrorism in Australia impacted the Australian Jewish community in the form of the 1982 bombing of a Jewish centre in Sydney.
+At that time, the Community Security Group (CSG), a communal organisation responsible for security of synagogues, day schools, and other Australian Jewish institutions, shifted toward increased staffing levels in response to the growing threat of terrorist attacks against the Jewish community.

 In the 2000s, Islamic terrorist threats appeared to be thwarted by Australian authorities.
 Instances include an Al-Qaeda plot to attack the 2000 Summer Olympics, the Israeli embassy in Canberra, as well as Jewish community targets.
 The plot was discovered after a raid on the house of Jack Roche who would be convicted in 2004.
 In 2003, Bilal Khazal, a Lebanese Australian, a former baggage handler for Qantas at Sydney Airport, and a prominent figure in the Islamic Youth Movement, an offshoot of Ahlus Sunnah Wal Jam'ah Association of Australia (ASWJA), was arrested for on terrorism charges including producing propaganda encouraging attacks on the Australian Jewish community.

+In the early 2000s, a series of violent attacks targeting the Jewish community in Canberra took place, including one incident involving the firebombing of the Jewish centre during a community event.

 The sale and distribution of antisemitic literature is one area of concern for the Australian Jewish community.
 In 2000, the Australian Human Rights and Equal Opportunity Commission (HREOC) found that Fredrick Töben had engaged in unlawful conduct in contravention of the Racial Discrimination Act (1975) in publishing material that was racially defaming of Jewish people on the Adelaide Institute website.
 Töben was ordered to remove the contents of the Adelaide Institute website from the internet and not to re-publish the content of that website in public elsewhere.
 He was also ordered to make a statement of apology.
 In the following years, Töben was unsuccessful in his efforts to appeal the ruling.
 In 2009, after Töben's website continued to house antisemitic material, Töben was sentenced to prison for three months for contempt of court.
-In 2011, during an open day event at the Lakemba Mosque, a visitor reportedly discovered that copies of the antisemitic Protocols of the Elders of Zion were available for sale at the mosque.
-The same year, reports were made of extensive antisemitic literature being housed by the Australian League of Rights.
+A similar case was that of Olga Scully, a resident of Tasmania who distributed antisemitic pamphlets.
+Scully was an associate of the Adelaide Institute and was active in the late 1990s and early 2000s.
+Scully was sued by the Executive Council of Australian Jewry (ECAJ).
+The ECAJ investigation of the matter involved ten years of gathering evidence.
+The case garnered significant attention in the Australian Jewish press.